isacben/monkeying-around/README.md

 3. Created the banana scene.
 4. Started adding the bananas to the world.
 5. Added the bananas counter to the global script.

+#### Day 11 - Nov 15th, 2022

+1. Added bananas and checkpoints to the world.